Fall Packing List for National Parks

 There are a variety of US National Parks to visit in the fall and weather, region and elevation are important to consider when packing.
 We recommend you check the forecast for the dates of your visit and pack accordingly!

-Fall Packing Checklist
+National Park Fall Packing Checklist

 The America the Beautiful Annual Pass

 The US National Park Pass is a good deal, especially if you’ll be visiting more than one park during the year.
 It’s valid for one year from the date of purchase.
-For the most current information on passes, reference the National Park Service website.

 If you’re a US citizen these other passes are also available: Senior Pass if you’re over 62, Military Pass, and 4th Grade Pass.